EshamAaqib/WSO2-LT-Linux-Administration/README.md

 ### Finally we should automate it to mount on every reboot and unlock the volume using a key

-###### First we need to create a key to unlock the partition wihtout using a password.
+###### First we need to create a key to unlock the partition without using a password.
 To do so execute the following

 ```
 dd if=/dev/urandom of=disk_secret_key bs=512 count=8